lcreteig/hlapro/README.md

 - **HLA antibody assays**:
   - Determining which beads in the assay are positive, based on automated implementations of different methods
-  - Assessing the present of donor-specific antibodies (DSA)
+  - Assessing the presence of donor-specific antibodies (DSA)

 ## Installation